Laurel-Public-Schools/links/docs/intro.md

 Use the **Navigation Bar** on the left to find all Laurel Public Schools links and forms, organized by location and department.

-Every page on this site can be printed or saved as a pdf for easy printing if need.
+Every page on this site can be printed or saved as a pdf for easy printing or saving if need.
 Just enter `control + p` on windows or `cmd + p` on mac to print the page you are on.